Understanding the Distinction Between Fabrication and Machining in Manufacturing

 Key Features of Fabrication:

-• Versatility: Fabrication is known for its versatility in handling a wide array of materials, including metals, plastics, and composites.
-This adaptability makes it a preferred choice for creating diverse products.
+• Versatility: Fabrication can work with a wide variety of materials, including metals, plastics, and composites.
+This flexibility makes it suitable for industries ranging from aerospace to construction.

 Key Features of Machining: